HMB-45: History

 HMB-45 was discovered by Drs.
 Allen M. Gown and Arthur M. Vogel in 1986.
 The antibody was generated to an extract of melanoma.

 Cancer diagnostics

 In a study to determine diagnostic usefulness of specific antibodies used to identify melanoma, HMB-45 had a 92% sensitivity when used to identify melanoma.
 The antibody also reacts positively against junctional nevus cells and fetal melanocytes.

 Despite this relatively high sensitivity—HMB-45 does have its drawbacks.
 HMB-45 can be detected in only 50-70% of melanomas.
 HMB-45 does not react well against intradermal nevi, normal adult melanocytes, spindle cell melanomas and desmoplastic melanomas.
 HMB-45 is nonreactive with almost all non-melanoma human malignancies, with the exception of rare tumors showing evidence of melanogenesis (e.g., pigmented schwannoma, clear cell sarcoma) or tumors associated with tuberous sclerosis complex (angiomyolipoma and lymphangiomyoma).

 Storage

-HMB-45 should be stored at 4 degree Celsius.
-At 4 degrees Celsius the antibody will be stable for up to 2 months without any loss of quality.
-For best results it should be used before the expiration date.
+HMB-45 should be stored at 4 degree Celsius, where the antibody will be stable for up to 2 months without any loss of quality.